 The “nibs” are now ready for grinding.

-A great low-tech, home style and frankly messy way of winnowing chocolate or separating the nibs from the husks is by simply using a bowl and a hairdryer or small fan.
+A great low-tech, home-style and frankly fun but messy way of winnowing chocolate or separating the nibs from the husks is by simply using a bowl and a hairdryer or small fan.
 If you employ this method, we recommend you do it outside.

 One of the greatest foods in life is chocolate.
 It is an ancient ‘food of the gods‘ that has been around for centuries.
 At Anarchy Chocolate we like to share the secret knowledge that is needed to make outstanding home-made chocolate from our own home-grown cocoa beans.

 Although the process may seem overwhelming at first, it is actually very exciting and quite simple step-by-step process.
 Join our passion for bean to bar chocolate.